from the series The Galveston That Was / The Sawyer-Flood House, detail of bay window at front entry, 1962

-• Working in cooperative groups, have students write a brief summary for the photographs.
+- Working in cooperative groups, have students write brief summaries for the photograph.

-• From these, allow students to select the most effective titles/summaries for the photograph and explain the reasons for the choice.
-Display titles/summaries with the photograph.
+- From these, allow students to select the most effective titles/summaries for the photograph and explain the reasons for the choice.
+Display the new title and summary with the photograph.

 Resources Available to Order